0xMH/Mentorship/Curriculums/Week-4.md

 share_link:
 share_updated:
 ---
  # Linux: Where DevOps Actually Lives

 > **The terminal isn't scary.
 It's your superpower.**

 Here's the thing about servers.
-They don't have fancy GUIs with buttons and icons.
+They don't have fancy GUIs  (Graphical user interface) with buttons and icons.
 No drag-and-drop.
 No "right-click, delete."
 Just a blinking cursor waiting for you to tell it what to do.

 And in the server world, Linux dominates.
 We're talking about 90%+ of all servers running some flavor of Linux.
 AWS, Azure, GCP, your company's production environment, that random VPS you spun up to learn Docker.
 All Linux.